chokevin8/chokevin8.github.io/_posts/2023-03-20-stable-diffusion.md

 ###  **Introduction:**
 Latent diffusion models (LD), or henceforth mentioned as stable diffusion models (SD), are a type of a diffusion model developed for the purpose of image synthesis by Rombach et al. of last year.
-(While LD and SD are not exactly equal- SD is an improved version and hence a type of LD- we will use the term interchangeably) In Machine Learning, a model is either a generative or discriminative.
+(While LD and SD are not exactly equal- SD is an improved version and hence a type of LD- we will use the term interchangeably) Let's do a quick overview of what a "model" is first.
+In Machine Learning, a model is either a generative or discriminative.
 The diagram below clearly shows the difference between the two:
 <br>
 <img src = "/assets/images/generative_v_discriminative.png" width = "523" height = "293" class = "center">